Visiting the School Campus

 will request you to write your name, year of graduation and mobile phone

 number on the Log Book.
 If you have made a prior arrangement with the

-school for the visit, please let the janitor know so that she can inform
+School for the visit, please let the guard know so that she can verify

 happen to be in the neighborhood, can I come into the school for a visit

 While alumnae are always welcome to visit their alma